 Our tip: Gently introduce your team to the latest retrospective techniques.
 Choose a rather simple format.
 Over time, you can progress to more demanding techniques.

 Do many of the issues discussed deal with your environment in which the team works?
-If so, then it makes sense to at some point involve the stakeholders as well.
+If so, it makes sense to involve the stakeholders as well at some point.

 ESVP: Each team member is asked, in turn, which of these they feel like in today’s retrospective meeting: